 Do not let inflammation rage inside your body and silently take a toll on your health!
 You can reduce inflammation by making positive lifestyle and dietary changes.

 Turmeric has been used for centuries in Ayurvedic and traditional Chinese medicine to treat a variety of ailments.
 Now, it’s found in various health supplements for joint care and knee pain.
 More than just a culinary spice, it possesses remarkable health-promoting properties, thanks to its well-known anti-inflammatory and antioxidant properties.
 Mounting evidence proves the healing properties of turmeric is attributed to its active compounds – curcuminoids.

 Curcuminoids are known to suppress inflammation by inhibiting NF-kB, a transcription factor which triggers a cascade of undesirable inflammatory responses in the body.
 NF-kB is believed to play a major role in a host of chronic diseases ranging from cardiovascular diseases to cancer.
 As a potent antioxidant, curcuminoids effectively to counteract free radicals in two ways: prevention of free radical formation; and quenching of preformed radicals.

-- heart health – lowers serum levels of LDL-cholesterol and triglycerides, thus reducing the risk factors for coronary heart diseases
+Turmeric extract shows promising results in lowering serum levels of LDL-cholesterol and triglycerides, thus reducing the risk factors for coronary heart diseases.

-- gastrointestinal health – improves symptoms of irritable bowel syndrome (IBS) such as abdominal pain, gas, diarrhea, constipation, etc.
+Turmeric extract helps mprove symptoms of irritable bowel syndrome (IBS) such as gas, diarrhea, constipation, etc.

-- anti-allergic – alleviates symptoms of allergies by inhibiting the release of histamine from mast cells
+Curcuminoids are used to alleviate symptoms of allergies by inhibiting the release of histamine form mast cells.